onefoursix/cm-api-flume-example/README.md

 ![](images/github.jpg)

-Once you have selected the branch you need, copy the link to download the project as a zip file by right-clicking on the "Download ZIP" button
+Once you have selected the branch you need, copy the link to download the project as a zip file by right-clicking on the "Download ZIP" button:

 ![](images/github-2.jpg)